gulfamh1999-afk/qube-quantum/README.md

-# Qube Quantum Engine
+# Qube Quantum Engine (Verified on real IBM Quantum hardware with 98.23% stability across multiple backends).

 > A hybrid quantum learning engine for encoding and optimizing classical data in quantum states.

 ---